 Mérida, Mexico (2019)

-Local cuisine of Mérida is a little different from traditional Mexican cuisine due to the geographic isolation of the Yucatan region, having a Mayan origin and European influence, especially Spanish and also from the Caribbean.
-Among the most used ingredients are peppers and pork, as in the case of Cochinita Pibil, a dish in which the meat is marinated with annatto, grapefruit and various condiments, to later be roasted in the oven on banana leaves.
+The local cuisine of Mérida is a little different from traditional Mexican cuisine due to the geographic isolation of the Yucatan region, having a Mayan origin and European influence, especially Spanish and also from the Caribbean.
+Among the most used ingredients are peppers and pork, as in the case of Cochinita Pibil, a dish in which the meat is marinated with annatto, grapefruit, and various condiments, to later be roasted in the oven on banana leaves.

 Östersund, Sweden (2010)